Top 10 Things to Do in St. Martin Parish

 3. Zydeco Breakfast at Buck & Johnny’s

-If you find yourself in downtown Breaux Bridge on any given Saturday morning, zydeco breakfast at Buck & Johnny’s is a must for your travel itinerary.
-The restaurant is known for its Italian cuisine, but its breakfast menu is pure Cajun, with items called the zydeco omelet, eggs savoy and the don’t-mess-with-my-tasso (an omelet with grilled onions and Cajun-styled pork known as tasso).
+If you find yourself in downtown Breaux Bridge on any given Saturday morning, zydeco breakfast at Buck & Johnny’s is a must-do.
+The restaurant is known for its Italian cuisine, but its breakfast is pure Cajun, with menu items like Don't Mess with my Tasso — plus endless mimosas.
 Music is provided by such groups as Leroy Thomas & the Zydeco Roadrunners and Lil’ Pookie & the Zydeco Sensations.
-Whoever’s playing, you’re guaranteed to leave with a full belly and some awesome stories to tell friends back home.
+Whoever’s playing, you’re guaranteed to leave with a full belly and stories to share back home.

 4. Cajun Dancing